Prevent mining in the Upper Rapid Creek Watershed.

 American Rivers declared Rapid Creek one of America's most endangered rivers in 2020

-Our goal is to prevent any exploration or mining in this beautiful, ecologically sensitive, valuable resource.
+Our goal is to prevent any exploration or mining in this beautiful, ecologically sensitive, and valuable area.

-There are no examples of a metallic sulfide mine that has been operated and closed without substantial negative impacts to water quality and the surrounding environment.
+There are no examples of a metallic sulfide mine that has been operated and closed in the Black Hills without substantial negative impacts to water quality and the surrounding environment.

 24% of the land in the Upper Rapid Creek Watershed has active mining claims on it.